-If you filed the federal return as a married couple filing jointly and have no dependents and are filing this return jointly (Filing Status 2), enter \$220.
+If you filed a federal return as a married couple filing jointly, have no dependents, and are filing this return jointly (Filing Status 2), enter \$220.
 If you filed the federal return jointly and are filing this return separately (Filing Status 3), enter \$110 on each spouse's return.

-Please ensure that the number of personal credits claimed on the Delaware return does not exceed the Federal number of dependents.
+Please ensure that the number of personal credits claimed on your Delaware return(s) does not exceed the Federal number of dependents.
 This data will be verified with the IRS.

-Multiply this amount by your proration decimal from Line 42 and enter the result on Line 43a.
+Multiply the total personal credit by your proration decimal from Line 42 and enter the result on Line 43a.

+Line 43b

-43b Additional Personal Credits
+Additional Personal Credits

-Check the appropriate box(es) on Line 43b if you and/or your spouse were 60 years of age or over as of December 31, 2019.
+Check the appropriate box(es) on Line 43b if you and/or your spouse were 60 years of age or over as of December 31, 2022.
 Multiply the number of checked boxes by \$110.
 Multiply this amount by your proration decimal on Line 42.
 Enter the result on Line 43b.

-44 Other State Tax Credit (Part-year Residents Only)
+Other State Tax Credit (Part-year Residents Only)